-As part of changes to EuroMillions made in September 2016, the European Millionaire Maker game was introduced.
-Much like UK Millionaire Maker or My Million, the raffle is designed to guarantee a certain number of prize winners in one night.
-Players will receive a randomly-generated code for every EuroMillions ticket they buy, with the first letter of the code representing the country where the entry was purchased.
+European Millionaire Maker is similar to UK Millionaire Maker or My Million, the raffle is designed to guarantee a certain number of prize winners in one night.
+Players across all 9 participating countries will receive a randomly-generated code for every EuroMillions ticket they buy, with the first letter of the code representing the country where the entry was purchased.

 Superdraws are held occasionally throughout the year and offer huge jackpots, regardless of the value of the top prize in the previous draw.
 The jackpot rolls over if no one wins on the night and will continue to do so until at least one ticket matches all five main numbers and two Lucky Stars or it reaches the jackpot cap of €190 million.